-Hungary: Veolia Energy expands its portfolio with biomass power plant19.
-July 2016. / SEE Energy News
+Hungary: Veolia Energy expands its portfolio with biomass power plant, SEE Energy News

 Hungarian energy company Veolia Energia Magyarorszag Zrt.
 Has purchased Bioenergia Muvek Energiatermelo Zrt.
 Which operates the fourth largest Hungarian biomass power plant in Szakoly.
 The acquisition has been approved by the Hungarian Competition Office (GVH).